-We have highly qualified and competent staff to ensure the best results for your patients.
+Garden Park Medical Center has highly qualified and competent staff to ensure the best results for our patients.

 Please call our Scheduling Department at (228) 575-7151 to schedule a procedure.

 - Pulmonary Function Testing – for patients with shortness of breath or COPD

 - Cardiac Stress Testing – for cardiac patients who have had chest pain

 - EKG – for cardiac patients or pre-op patients

 - EEG – for patients with memory loss, seizures, dizziness, confused, or neurological problems